 A simple or straightforward explanation is that data from at least four pixels get combined into one.
 This has the effect of creating 'super pixels' which are better able to collect and process the light in the scene.
 The downside is that your effective resolution gets quartered when the shot is output – so if you had a 12MP sensor using pixel binning, you’d be left with a 3MP shot.

-That’s why we’ve seen several high resolution sensors entering the market of late – a 48MP sensor that uses pixel binning will give you a much more usable 12MP final shot.
+That’s why we’ve seen several high resolution sensors entering the market of late – a 108MP sensor that uses pixel binning to combine nine pixels into one, as on the Samsung Galaxy S21 Ultra, will give you a much more usable 12MP final shot.

-You might be thinking – and nobody would blame you – why bother pixel binning 48 megapixels, why not use larger pixels for a 12MP sensor, if larger pixels are better?
+You might be thinking – and nobody would blame you – why bother pixel binning 108 or 200 megapixels, why not use larger pixels for a 12MP sensor, if larger pixels are better?
 Well, there are two answers here.
 The first is essentially down to marketing and getting you to buy the phone in the first place.
-Human nature dictates that you’ll be inclined to be more impressed by a 48MP sensor than a 12MP one – even if the results are shown to be better from the smaller resolution.
+Human nature dictates that you’ll be inclined to be more impressed by a 108MP sensor than a 12MP one – even if the results are shown to be better from the smaller resolution.

 Is pixel binning the only solution?